PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

 \subsection{\technique under Backdoored Data}

-We assess the effectiveness of \technique in detecting malware using the EMBER dataset under XBA~\cite{backdoor_Malwarepoison}.
-We exclude BagFlip from the comparison because its certified accuracy on EMBER is poor, as shown in Figure~\ref{fig:bd_cifar10_ember}~(b).
-We evaluate five empirical defenses, namely Isolation Forests~\cite{isolation_forest}, HDBSCAN~\cite{HDBSCAN}, Spectral Signatures~\cite{SpectralSignatures}, MDR~\cite{mdr}, and Friendly Noise~\cite{friendly_noise}.
-The first three are proposed as adaptive defenses in XBA, while MDR is currently the SOTA empirical defense against backdoor attacks on the EMBER dataset.
-Friendly Noise, on the other hand, is the SOTA empirical defense for general data poisoning attacks on image classification datasets.
-Then, we evaluate two certified defenses DPA and CROWN-IBP, which do not aim to defend backdoor attacks.
-DPA is a certified defense against trigger-less attacks, and CROWN-IBP is a certified defense against evasion attacks.
-Finally, we evaluate FPA, which is a certified defense against backdoor attacks.
+In Section~\ref{sec: backdoor_badnets}, we assess the efficacy of \technique in image classification using the CIFAR10-02 and MNIST datasets under the BadNets~\cite{badnets}, which introduces patches as triggers to implant backdoors into models.
+We compare \technique with Friendly Noise~\cite{friendly_noise}, the state-of-the-art empirical defense against general data poisoning attacks on image classification datasets.
+Subsequently, we evaluate two certified defenses: DPA, a defense against trigger-less attacks, and PatchGuard++, a defense against evasion patch attacks.
+Finally, we assess FPA, a certified defense against backdoor attacks.

+In Section~\ref{sec: backdoor_xba}, we evaluate five empirical defenses---Isolation Forests~\cite{isolation_forest}, HDBSCAN~\cite{HDBSCAN}, Spectral Signatures~\cite{SpectralSignatures}, MDR~\cite{mdr}, and Friendly Noise---in the context of malware detection using the EMBER dataset under the explanation-guided backdoor attack (XBA)~\cite{backdoor_Malwarepoison}.
+The first three defenses are proposed as adaptive defenses in XBA, while MDR is currently the state-of-the-art empirical defense against backdoor attacks on the EMBER dataset.
+Additionally, we assess two certified defenses: DPA, FPA, and CROWN-IBP, a defense against evasion attacks.

+We do not compare to BagFlip because: (1) BadNets generates large patches beyond BagFlip's defending ability, resulting in a certified accuracy of zero, and (2) BagFlip's certified accuracy on EMBER is poor, as shown in Figure~\ref{fig:bd_cifar10_ember}~(b).